nfroggy/soniccddecompilation/README.md

 # soniccddecompilation

 This is a version of BenoitRen's [Sonic CD decompilation](https://git.sr.ht/~benoitren/soniccddecompilation), edited to be buildable and to match the assembly code and data from the original PS2 version.
-BenoitRen's original version was largely accurate but had issues with missing or mistyped data that caused glitches in projects such as source ports that used it as a basis.
+BenoitRen's original version was largely accurate but had some issues with missing or mistyped data that caused glitches in projects such as source ports that used it as a basis.
+My aim with this project was to audit the decompilation to sniff out all of these issues.

 Currently, the source files compile to code/data that's identical to the PS2 ELF files, but the debug information does not match so the ELF files are not byte-for-byte identical.